microsoft/WindowsAppSDK/specs/spec_template.md

     Style guide:
     * Use second person; speak to the developer who will be learning/using this API.
-    ("You use this to..." rather than "the developer uses this to...")
+    (For example "you use this to..." rather than "the developer uses this to...")
     * Use hard returns to keep the page width within ~100 columns.
     (Otherwise it's more difficult to leave comments in a GitHub PR.)
-    * Talk about an API's behavior, not its implementation (Speak to the developer using this API, not to the team implementing this API)
+    * Talk about an API's behavior, not its implementation.
+    (Speak to the developer using this API, not to the team implementing it.)
     * A picture is worth a thousand words.
     * An example is worth a million words.
-    * Keep examples realistic but simple; don't add unrelated complications (An example that passes a stream needn't show the process of launching the File-Open dialog.)
+    * Keep examples realistic but simple; don't add unrelated complications.
+    (An example that passes a stream needn't show the process of launching the File-Open dialog.)

 -->